Bloch functions, asymptotic variance, and geometric zero packing: Abstract

 \section{Abstract}

-Motivated by a problem in quasiconformal mapping, we introduce a new type of problem in complex analysis, with its roots in the mathematical physics of the Bose-Einstein condensates in superconductivity.
+Motivated by a problem in quasiconformal mapping, we introduce a problem in complex analysis, with its roots in the mathematical physics of the Bose-Einstein condensates in superconductivity.
 The problem will be referred to as \emph{geometric zero packing}, and is somewhat analogous to studying Fekete point configurations.
 The associated quantity is a density, denoted $\rho_\C$ in the planar case, and $\rho_{\mathbb{H}}$ in the case of the hyperbolic plane.
 We refer to these densities as \emph{discrepancy densities for planar and hyperbolic zero packing}, respectively, as they measure the impossibility of atomizing the uniform planar and hyperbolic area measures.
-A related density $\rho^\ast_{\mathbb{H}}$, called the \emph{discrepancy density for tight hyperbolic zero packing}, has the property that $\rho_{\mathbb{H}}\le\rho^\ast_{\mathbb{H}}$, and we believe that $\rho_{\mathbb{H}}=\rho^\ast_{\mathbb{H}}$ holds.
-The universal asymptotic variance $\Sigma^2$ associated with the boundary behavior of conformal mappings with quasiconformal extensions of small dilatation is related to one of these discrepancy densities: $\Sigma^2= 1-\rho^\ast_{\mathbb{H}}$.
-We obtain the estimates $2\times 10^{-8}<\rho_{\mathbb{H}}\le\rho_{\mathbb{H}}^\ast\le0.12087$, where the upper estimate is derived from the estimate from below on $\Sigma^2$ obtained by Astala, Ivrii, Per\"al\"a, and Prause, and the estimate from below is much more delicate.
+The universal asymptotic variance $\Sigma^2$ associated with the boundary behavior of conformal mappings with quasiconformal extensions of small dilatation is related to one of these discrepancy densities: $\Sigma^2= 1-\rho_{\mathbb{H}}$.
+We obtain the estimates $3.2\times 10^{-5}<\rho_{\mathbb{H}}\le0.12087$, where the upper estimate is derived from the estimate from below on $\Sigma^2$ obtained by Astala, Ivrii, Per\"al\"a, and Prause, and the estimate from below is much more delicate.
 In particular, it follows that $\Sigma^2<1$, which in combination with the work of Ivrii shows that the maximal fractal dimension of quasicircles conjectured by Astala cannot be reached.
 Moreover, along the way, since the universal quasiconformal integral means spectrum has the asymptotics $\mathrm{B}(k,t)\sim\frac14\Sigma^2 k^2|t|^2$ for small $t$ and $k$, the conjectured formula $\mathrm{B}(k,t)=\frac14k^2|t|^2$ is not true.
-As for the actual numerical values of the above discrepancy densities, we obtain the estimate from above $\rho_\C\le0.061203\ldots$ by using the equilateral triangular planar zero packing, where the assertion that equality should hold can be attributed to Abrikosov.
-The values of the other discrepancy densities are expected to be somewhat close to the value of $\rho_\C$.
+As for the actual numerical values of the discrepancy density $\rho_\C$, we obtain the estimate from above $\rho_\C\le0.061203\ldots$ by using the equilateral triangular planar zero packing, where the assertion that equality should hold can be attributed to Abrikosov.
+The value of $\rho_{\mathbb{H}}$ is expected to be somewhat close to that of $\rho_\C$.